Kanellos Kanellopoulos

 Kanellos Kanellopoulos (born 25 April 1957) is a Greek former cyclist.
 He competed in the individual road race event at the 1984 Summer Olympics.
 He was also the pilot and human engine for the 1988 MIT Daedalus project, completing the 72.4 mi (115.11 km) flight from Crete to the Greek island of Santorini in 3 hours, 54 minutes.
-It was the longest human-powered flight in history.
+It is the longest human-powered flight in history.